 Probate and Mental Health

 At any given time, there are more than 20,000 active and/or pending probate cases in Maricopa County, with more than 500 new cases being filed each month.
-While the term “probate” typically refers to the establishment of the validity of a will, judges and commissioners assigned to the Probate and Mental Health Department oversee a broad variety of case types in addition to decedents’ estates; including guardianships, conservatorships, adult adoptions, and civil commitment matters.
+While the term “probate” typically refers to the establishment of the validity of a will, judges and commissioners assigned to the Probate and Mental Health Department oversee a broad variety of case types in addition to decedents’ estates; including guardianships, conservatorships, adult adoptions, and mental health matters pursuant to a Petition for Court-Ordered Evaluation or Petition for Court Ordered Treatment.

 Judges and Commissioners assigned to the Probate and Mental Health Department oversee over 9,000 active guardianship cases, over $500 million in conservatorship assets, and over 3,000 active orders for treatment.